 Types of Blueberries to Feed Your Rabbit

-Always choose fresh, raw blueberries to feed your rabbit – never from frozen!
-While frozen berries still taste very good, their nutritional value is diminished by the processing.
+Choose fresh, raw blueberries to feed your rabbit, preferably not frozen.
+While frozen berries still taste very good and have the same nutritional value as fresh, their harder form may be a choking hazard for your rabbit.
+Fresh blueberries are easier for your rabbit to chew.
 And with occasional treats like fruit, you should try to make them as healthy as possible for your rabbit.

 Final Thoughts on Feeding Blueberries to Your Rabbit